xiongbaohua/TreeItemWidget/README.md

 # TreeItemWidget
 qt model/view
-a widget extends from Qt TreeView, with total feature, and can be editable, checkable, and has a fast mode for big data quickly show.
+a widget extends from Qt TreeView, with sum bar sticked to the table bottom. records can be editable, checkable, and has a fast mode for massive data quickly show.